core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When an endpoint (re-)joins a group, it is provided also with the current Gid to use in the group, namely the Birth Gid of that endpoint for that group.
 For each group member, the Group Manager MUST store the latest corresponding Birth Gid until that member leaves the group.
 In case the endpoint has in fact re-joined the group, the newly determined Birth Gid overwrites the one currently stored.

-The Group Manager maintains records of the authentication credentials of endpoints in a group, and provides information about the group and its members to other group members and to external principals with selected roles (see {{sec-additional-principals}}).
+The Group Manager maintains records of the authentication credentials of endpoints in a group, and provides information about the group and its members to other group members and to external entities with selected roles (see {{sec-additional-entities}}).
 Upon endpoints' joining, the Group Manager collects such authentication credentials and MUST verify proof-of-possession of the respective private key.

 An endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID from the Group Manager, and provides information about its authentication credential to the Group Manager, for example upon joining the group.

 Furthermore, when joining the group or later on as a group member, an endpoint can retrieve from the Group Manager the authentication credential of the Group Manager as well as the authentication credential and other information associated to other members of the group, with which it can derive the corresponding Recipient Context.
 Together with the requested authentication credentials, the Group Manager MUST provide the Sender ID of the associated group members and the current Key Generation Number in the group.
 An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g., by Observing {{RFC7641}} a resource at the Group Manager to get updates on the group membership.

-## Support for Additional Principals # {#sec-additional-principals}
+## Support for Additional Entities # {#sec-additional-entities}

-The Group Manager MAY serve additional principals acting as signature checkers, e.g., intermediary gateways.
-These principals do not join a group as members, but can retrieve authentication credentials of group members and other selected group data from the Group Manager, in order to solely verify countersignatures of messages protected in group mode (see {{sec-processing-signature-checker}}).
+The Group Manager MAY serve additional entities acting as signature checkers, e.g., intermediary gateways.
+These entities do not join a group as members, but can retrieve authentication credentials of group members and other selected group data from the Group Manager, in order to solely verify countersignatures of messages protected in group mode (see {{sec-processing-signature-checker}}).

 In order to verify countersignatures of messages in a group, a signature checker needs to retrieve the following information about that group from the Group Manager.